The-OpenROAD-Project/OpenLane/README.md

     make test # This is to test that the flow and the pdk were properly installed
 ```

-This should install the latest openlane docker, and re-install the pdk for the latest used version.
-If you want to only update the openlane docker check this [section](#building-the-openlane-docker) after updating the repo.
+This should install the latest openlane docker container, and re-install the pdk for the latest used version.
+If you want to only update the openlane docker container check this [section](#building-the-openlane-docker-container) after updating the repo.

 # Setting up OpenLANE

-## Building the OpenLANE Docker
+## Building the OpenLANE Docker Container

 **DISCLAIMER: This sub-section is to give you an understanding of what happens under the hood in the Makefile.
 You don't need to run the instructions here, if you already ran `make openlane`**